cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 ![sc-06.png](sc-06.png)

 12. Next, navigate back to the **DynamoDB** console and open the Metering Records table (default is **AWSMarketplaceMeteringRecord**).
-Click **Explore table items** and you will see an item for the **customerIdentifier** you just uploaded.
+Click **Explore table items** and you will see an item for the **customerIdentifier** (UdQA3UjLbU) you just uploaded as a CSV.
 Click open the item and view the details to validate it looks correct. `metering_pending` will be set to `true`, meaning it hasn't yet been reported to AWS Marketplace.

 ![sc-07.png](sc-07.png)